IIIF/api/source/presentation/4.0/model.md

 The value _MUST_ be a JSON object, with the `id` and `type` properties.
 The value of the `id` property _MUST_ be a string, and _MUST_ be the HTTP(S) URI of the following Annotation or Collection Page.
 The value of the `type` property _MUST_ be `AnnotationPage` or `CollectionPage`.

-* An AnnotationPage _MUST_ have the `next` property, unless it is the last page in the AnnotationCollection or Collection.<br/>
+* An Annotation Page _MUST_ have the `next` property, unless it is the last page in the Annotation Collection or Collection.<br/>
-  Clients _MUST_ process the `next` property on an AnnotationPage or CollectionPage.
+  Clients _MUST_ process the `next` property on an Annotation Page or Collection Page.

 {% include api/code_header.html %}
 ``` json-doc